Statement of Intent: Period Products Act

 This is the Dundee and Angus College Statement of College-Based Provision, based on dedicated future funding from the Scottish Government:

-Dundee and Angus College believes that no students’ education should be negatively impacted by period poverty.
-On campus, we will provide products, education and an inclusive environment free from embarrassment, judgement or concern.
+Dundee and Angus College believes that no student's education should be negatively impacted by period poverty.
+On campus, we will provide products, education and an inclusive environment free from embarrassment, judgment or concern.
 In our communities, we will work in partnership to develop a regional and sustainable legacy.

 We will do this through:

-- Providing a range of free and fully accessible sanitary products, across all campuses throughout the full year, regularly reviewing our service;
+- Providing a range of free and fully accessible sanitary products across all campuses throughout the entire year, regularly reviewing our service;

-- Creating an environment in which students can openly and honestly initiate or engage in discussions about periods and the menopause, whether they themselves, or someone they are supporting, is experiencing symptoms;
+- Creating an environment in which students can openly and honestly initiate or engage in discussions about periods and menopause, whether they or someone they are supporting is experiencing symptoms;

 - Creating learning opportunities where students can enhance their knowledge and understanding;

 - Providing advice and information to key staff about the symptoms of periods and menopause and how they can best support students who may be experiencing issues whilst at college;